kataw/kataw/test/__snapshot__/ecma262/statements/for-in/invalid-cases.md

-✖ 'let' is not allowed to be used as a name in 'let' or 'const' declarations. - start: 505, end: 509 ✖ A lexical declaration can't define a 'let' binding - start: 525, end: 529 ✖ 'let' is not allowed to be used as a name in 'let' or 'const' declarations. - start: 525, end: 529 ✖ Cannot redeclare block-scoped variable - start: 559, end: 561 ✖ Cannot redeclare block-scoped variable - start: 589, end: 591 ✖ Duplicate identifier - start: 611, end: 612
-✖ Identifier expected - start: 661, end: 664
+✖ 'let' is not allowed to be used as a name in 'let' or 'const' declarations. - start: 505, end: 509 ✖ A lexical declaration can't define a 'let' binding - start: 525, end: 529 ✖ 'let' is not allowed to be used as a name in 'let' or 'const' declarations. - start: 525, end: 529 ✖ Cannot redeclare block-scoped variable 'a' - start: 559, end: 561 ✖ Cannot redeclare block-scoped variable 'a' - start: 589, end: 591 ✖ Duplicate bindingidentifier 'a' - start: 611, end: 612 ✖ Identifier expected - start: 661, end: 664
 ✖ ')' is not allowed here.
 Did you mean ';'? - start: 670, end: 671
 ✖ Identifier expected - start: 685, end: 689